 At Indianapolis Public Schools, there are a variety of ways in which students get to and from school: walking, riding an IPS yellow bus, or using IndyGo.

-More information about all three transportation options can be found below.
+Information about all three transportation options — and who is eligible — can be found below.

 Who are considered walkers?